OI-wiki/i18n/docs/tools/editor/eclipse.md

 ## Installation and Configuration Guide

-For major linux distributes, eclipse is already in their package repositories.
+For major linux distributions, Eclipse is already in their package repositories.
 This instruction is based on Microsoft Windows.

 ### Perquisites